department-of-veterans-affairs/va.gov-team/user-research/Study 6/P8 notes.md

 ### Response

-- Education, i would go to change your current education benefits
+- "Education, I would go to change your current education benefits"
-- reading down the page.
+- reading down the page
-- i would click on change program link, i dont think this is it
+- "I would click on change program link, i dont think this is it"
-- "at this point i would call the VA
+- "at this point i would call the VA"

+**Fail**

 ## Fifth Task: Burials Pre-need  - 5 minutes